Ming Dynasty Yunnan Dali Ware Blue and White Bottle | China, 15-16C¥35,000 JPY

-There are some defects during the kiln process, and glaze flaking, also the rim is slightly repaired, but the condition is generally good.
+There are some defects occurred during the kiln process, and glaze flaking, also the rim is slightly repaired, but the condition is generally good.

 - Images may differ in color from the actual products.